Surprise Your Sweetheart With a Valentine’s Day-cation

 You don’t have to travel far to make this romantic holiday special.
 Our expert tips will help you uncover deals close to home.

-It’s a week before Valentine’s Day, and you haven’t had time to even think about making plans with your sweetie.
+It’s a week or so before Valentine’s Day, and you haven’t had time to even think about making plans with your sweetie.
 No need to fret!
 There are dozens of ways to have a special, romantic weekend right in your hometown without spending a fortune.

 Act like a tourist